larabr/jsmimeparser/README.md

 2. Convert the MIME tree into a list of body parts and attachments.
 3. Use the result to drive a displayed version of the message.

-The first stage is located in `mimeparser.js`.
-The latter stages have yet to be implemented.
+The first stage is located in `rawMimeParser.js`, the second in `mailParser.js` (in particular, the `parseMail` function).
+The latter stage is left to the applications.

 Dependencies
 ============